Morley Park badgers at dusk under the bifurcated oak on the lower field – painting by Christiana Gilbert

 Morley Park is located in West Wimbledon, between Copse Hill and Cottenham Park Road.
-It has been leased to Merton Council by Berkeley Homes as part of the requirements of the planning consent for Wimbledon Hill Park.
+It has been leased to Merton Council by Berkeley Homes as part of the requirements of the planning consent for the Wimbledon Hill Park development.
 It comprises playing fields, a pavilion, woodland and meadow.
 The playing fields and pavilion are leased to the Ursuline High School.
 The foot and cycle path between Cottenham Park Road and Copse Hill (the north/south path), and the car park accessed from Cottenham Park Road, are also part of the park although not fenced within it.
 The cottage adjacent to the pavilion is also leased to the Council and the rental income from it should be used for the maintenance and improvement of the park.

 News

-Berkley Homes' Works
+Berkeley Homes' Drainage Works

-Berkeley Homes will retain responsibility for the surface water drains in the park and the attenuation pond in perpetuity as they are part of the drainage system for their Wimbledon Hill Park development on Copse Hill.
+Berkeley Homes will retain responsibility for the surface water drains in the park, and the attenuation pond, in perpetuity as they are part of the drainage system for their Wimbledon Hill Park development on Copse Hill.

 Exposed bare concrete retaining wall